-All exclusions or limitations on services are described in the Summary of Benefits or in the chart below.
+All exclusions or limitations on services are described in the Benefits Chart or in the chart below.

 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered and our plan will not pay for them.